 - Stage 3: Mimili to Iwantja (Indulkana)

-Communities and stakeholders will be invited to engage in project related meetings and will be kept informed for the duration of the project.
+The communities and stakeholders will be invited to engage in project related meetings and will be kept informed for the duration of the project.

 The Australian Government is contributing $113.42 million towards the $141.78 million project with the remaining $28.36 million being provided by the South Australian Government.